iTwin/unreal-engine-3dft-plugin/README.md

 You can generate the XCode project files from a terminal using a script provided by the Unreal Engine.
 This will generate a XCode Workspace which will allow you to build the plugin and run it from the debugger.

 1. Open a terminal and run the following command :
-/Users/Shared/Epic\ Games/UE_5.0/Engine/Build/BatchFiles/Mac/GenerateProjectFiles.sh /path/to/your/iModel.uproject
+/Users/Shared/Epic\ Games/UE_5.0/Engine/Build/BatchFiles/Mac/GenerateProjectFiles.sh /path/to/your/iTwinExample.uproject

-2. Locate the file named iModel.xcworkspace which should have been created in the same location than the .uproject file and open it.
+2. Locate the file named iTwinExample.xcworkspace which should have been created in the same location than the .uproject file and open it.
 This should open XCode.

 3. Click the run button in XCode, this should build and start the Unreal Engine Editor.